hackoregon/data-science-pet-containers/README.md

     -   `postgis.yml`: PostGIS only.
 If you’re doing all the analysis on the host and just want the PostGIS service and its restored databases, choose this.
-    -   `anaconda.yml`: PostGIS and Anaconda.
+    -   `Miniconda.yml`: PostGIS and Miniconda.
 Choose this if you want to run a Jupyter notebook server inside the Docker network.
     -   `rstudio.yml`: PostGIS and RStudio Server.
 Choose this if you want an RStudio Server inside the Docker network.